 Black boxes inside trucks record driving and crash data as per company policy and driver safety.

 The truck driver’s company may have professionals on retainer for accidents; supervisors and risk managers may arrive at the site of the crash.

 Due to their size and heavy weight, truck accidents cause more serious damage and worse injuries than a typical car accident.

 Truck drivers will be covered by commercial insurance or be self-insured.
 Car insurances typically have lower limits of coverage because the damage is not usually as severe.

 Despite laws prohibiting using cellphones while you are operating a vehicle, 80% of car accidents involve some form of distracted driving.
 Each year, over 3,000 people in the United States die due to distracted driving crashes.

 Your Motor Vehicle Accident Legal Team

-If you have been involved in a car or truck accident in California and seek legal counsel for your damages, contact The Barnes Firm today.
+If you have been involved in a car or truck accident, you should seek legal counsel for your damages by contacting The Barnes Firm today.